Buying a Watch on a Cruise Ship: 18 Things You Need to Know

 However, we checked the price on Jomashop, and the company was coincidentally having a sale at the time.
 We ended up buying it from Jomashop instead of the ship.

 We’ve purchased from Jomashop twice now for luxury watches, and they’re great.
-The shop is an authorized dealer with great customer service, and they offer a 30-day return policy for new watches and a 14-day return policy for pre-owned items.
+The shop is a gray market dealer with great customer service, and they offer a 30-day return policy for new watches and a 14-day return policy for pre-owned items.

 Why We Always Check Watch Prices on Jomashop: